chinesedfan/codejam/README.md

 Before 2018, `node a.js a.in > a.out`.

-Start from 2018, `cat a.in | node a.js > a.out`.
+Start from 2018, `node a.js < a.in > a.out`.
 And it must obey syntax rules in Node.js 4.8.2.

+For interactive problem,

+- First appeared in 2018, `python testing_tool.py node a.js`

+- Since 2019, `python interactive_runner.py python testing_tool.py 0 -- node a.js`

 ### Status